projectara/greybus-spec/source/module_info.rst

 The *id* field is the CPort identifier used by other modules to direct traffic to this CPort.
-The IDs for CPorts using the same interface must be unique.
+The IDs for CPorts using the same interface shall be unique.
 Certain low-numbered CPort identifiers (such as the control CPort) are reserved.
 Implementors shall assign CPorts low-numbered id values, generally no higher than 31.
 (Higher-numbered CPort ids impact on the total usable number of |unipro| devices and